Nanojaw/FRAME/README.md

         (some code)
     end

-Note that else and else if end the scope of the previous if, and therefore `end` is only needed after the last `else`/`else if`
+Note that else and else if ends the scope of the previous if, and therefore `end` is only needed after the last `else`/`else if`